doudeau/n-tiers/README.md

 # Projet Photo Sharing
 ## Description
 It is a photo sharing app.
-You can add, delete, modify comments.A slideshow mode is available as well as a "MultiViews" mode allowing different connected users to be able to view the same slideshow synchronously (if one goes to the next photo then this is also the case for all the others).
+You can add, delete, modify photos.A slideshow mode is available as well as a "MultiViews" mode allowing different connected users to be able to view the same slideshow synchronously (if one goes to the next photo then this is also the case for all the others).

 ## Technos
 Django, Ajax, sqlite